 - 1. The PWM counter will be reloaded with CNRx when a capture interrupt flag (CAPIFx) is set. - 2.
-The channel low pulse width is (CNR + 1 CRLR). - 3.
-The channel high pulse width is (CNR + 1 CFLR).
+The channel low pulse width is (CNR + 1 CRLR). - The channel high pulse width is (CNR + 1 CFLR).

-6.7.5.8 PWM-Timer Interrupt Architecture
+6.8.5.8 PWM-Timer Interrupt Architecture

-There are four PWM interrupts, PWM0_INT~PWM3_INT, which are PWMA_INT for Advanced
+There are eight PWM interrupts, PWM0_INT~PWM7_INT, which are divided into PWMA_INT and

-Interrupt Controller (AIC).
+PWMB_INT for Advanced Interrupt Controller (AIC).
 PWM 0 and Capture 0 share one interrupt, PWM1 and Capture 1 share the same interrupt and so on.
 Therefore, PWM function and Capture function in the same channel cannot be used at the same time.
 The following figure demonstrates the architecture of PWM-Timer interrupts.

-Figure 6.7-17 PWM Group A PWM-Timer Interrupt Architecture Diagram
+Figure 6-52 PWM Group A PWM-Timer Interrupt Architecture Diagram